gazebosim/gz-sim/tutorials/rendering_plugins.md

 \page rendering_plugins Rendering plugins

-This tutorial will go over how to write Ignition Gazebo plugins that alter the 3D scene's visual appearance using Ignition Rendering APIs.
+This tutorial will go over how to write Gazebo plugins that alter the 3D scene's visual appearance using Gazebo Rendering APIs.

 This is not to be confused with integrating a new rendering engine.
 See [How to write your own rendering engine plugin](https://ignitionrobotics.org/api/rendering/4.2/renderingplugin.html)